karmakarmeghdip/Obsidian-Notes/Sem 4 Computer Architecture/Unit 2.md

 - **Mapping Techniques**:
   - **Paging**: Divides virtual memory into fixed-size pages, mapped to physical frames.
 Commonly used in modern systems for its simplicity and efficiency.
   - **Segmentation**: Divides memory into segments based on logical divisions like code, stack, and heap.
-Provides protection and modularity.
+Provides protection and modularity. [[Segment Table|read more...]]
   - **Segmented Paging**: Combines segmentation and paging for greater flexibility and protection.

 - **Management Techniques**: